 Tax Help At The Library

 Please check with the Library's Information Desk (972.230.9661) on Tuesdays about AARP Tax-Aide appointment availability.
-Due to the pandemic, AARP Tax-Aide services are offered on a limited, first-come, first-served appointment basis.
+Due to the pandemic, AARP Tax-Aide services are offered on a limited, first-come, first-served (in-person and phone) appointment basis.
 Appointments are scheduled one week in advance.

 Other options include the Arlington Public Library, which is offering limited appointments for VITA tax services.
 VITA is only available to citizens whose annual household income is less than $60,000.